 The course is structured around this text, so all students are required to familiarise themselves with it.

 I strongly urge students to download this text and begin reading it as soon as they enrol.
 The intensive nature of the course means some prior preparation will really help, giving you the best chance of understanding the material in the short time available.
-We don't have time to cover every section of the book, so skip any sections which are marked 'optional', and focus in the first instance on sections 1–13.
+A good start would be to look through sections 1–7, the bulk of chapters 1 and 2; push on to chapter 3, sections 8–13, if you have time.

 Online LearningThis course is run wholly online and almost entirely asynchronously, with the exception of the zoom tutorials.